NotNotTech/Raylib-CsLo/Raylib-CsLo/readme.md

 ## notes regarding opengl
-- windows users may be able to install this for opengl 3.3 support: https://www.microsoft.com/en-us/p/opencl-and-opengl-compatibility-pack/9nqpsl29bfff#activetab=pivot:overviewtab
+- windows `ARM` users may be able to install this for opengl 3.3 support: https://www.microsoft.com/en-us/p/opencl-and-opengl-compatibility-pack/9nqpsl29bfff#activetab=pivot:overviewtab
 - my dev machine lags aprox 150ms every 20 seconds or so, in opengl `swapbackbuffer`  I need to try upgrading raylib to opengl 4.3 and/or the above ogl comat layer.
-  - an old+weak windows laptop doesn't have the lag spike, so I suspect it's my gfx driver
+  - an old+weak windows laptop doesn't have the lag spike, so I suspect it's my gfx driver.